Methods (brat)

 ]

-.
-We will also print this in an algin
+We will print this in an align

 environment, leaving the line_width